 Klamath Falls, Oregon

-From there we decide the next stop would be a view of the water falls in Southern Oregon near Klamath and we certainly weren’t disappointed.
+Next, we decide the next stop would be a view of the waterfalls in Southern Oregon near Klamath, and we certainly weren’t disappointed.
 We snapped some pictures and hiked a bit before we headed on to California.
 I have never seen the sky as blue on the east coast as it was in northern California.

 Traveling in Northern California